4 Ways to Experience Fall in San Diego

 - Cuyamaca Rancho State Park

-There are lots of hiking trails with varying levels of difficulty you can wander while enjoying the fall colors.
-Taking family photos by Lake Cuyamaca with the trees in the background makes for a wonderful holiday card!
+There are many hiking trails with varying difficulty levels where you can wander while enjoying the fall colors.
+Taking family photos by Lake Cuyamaca with the trees in the background makes for a beautiful holiday card!

-This adorable mountain town two hours outside of San Diego has an abundance of cottonwood trees that change to deep yellow as summer winds down.
-Check their local events listings as they often have seasonal activities that will add to the experience.
+The Cottonwood trees in Idyllwild change to deep yellow as summer winds down.
+This adorable mountain town sits just two hours outside of San Diego.
+Check their local events listings for seasonal activities to add to the experience.

 - Lake Arrowhead

-Also just a two hour drive from San Diego, this small town in the San Bernardino mountains makes an excellent destination for witnessing fall colors, thanks to its dogwood, oak, and cedar trees.
+This small town in the San Bernardino mountains makes an excellent destination for witnessing fall colors, thanks to its dogwood, oak, and cedar trees.
+Also, just a two-hour drive from San Diego, it’s the perfect destination for a day trip to see the changing leaves.

 - Cuyamaca Rancho State Park